 Pilates classes flow like a symphony from almost easy into a crescendo of intensity and difficulty and back down again, or they start with an erruption and cascade down to soft stretches.
 It's all different and dynamic, ebbing and flowing - just like life.

-As instructors we try to bring a focussed awareness to muscle groups or movements and that is where we find the meditative effect of Pilates.
+Throughout class we try to bring a focussed awareness to muscle groups or movements and that is where we find the meditative effect of Pilates.
 We become so engrossed in the movement that we subtly turn off our mind and tap into our soul.
 We start to move from a very inner quiet place where we are whole with ourselves.
 Sometimes this is short lived, sometimes you can be in this zen for the whole class.
 Sometimes you're not even aware that you're there until you reach the side walk.

 Some days are easier to find this place and some days are harder, but either way as with any movement, it is always better than none.